- 5-Minute Article

 What can you do?
 Ensure your investing strategy balances risk with the potential portfolio growth needed to sustain your financial future.
 Talk with a financial professional to determine the appropriate amount of risk based on your age, comfort level, and how much income you’ll likely need.
 Together, you can develop a clear set of short- and long-term goals that will help clarify your approach.

-4. When Should I Claim Social Security?
+4. When should I claim Social Security?

 Because women live longer than men, decisions about the timing and source of Social Security retirement benefits can take on extra weight.